rust-lang/reference/src/procedural-macros.md

 then appended to the [module] or [block] that the item from the input [`TokenStream`] is in.

-The following is an example of a derive mode macro.
+The following is an example of a derive macro.
 Instead of doing anything useful with its input, it just appends a function `answer`.

 ```rust,ignore